-Expenditures and penalties resulting from litigation and court proceedings for anticompetitive conduct, cartel and monopoly infractions
+Expenditures and penalties resulting from litigation and court proceedings for anticompetitive conduct, cartel and monopoly infractions verdict of guilt, monetary payments or other consequences for the Biotest employees concerned, and are thus terminated.
+The subsidiary company was not the subject of the investigation.

-Three employees of Biotest Italia Srl., an Italian subsidiary of Biotest AG, are suspected by the Naples public prosecutor's office of involvement in illegal pricing agreements for tender business in the Naples region.
-The proceedings are still ongoing, the subsidiary is not the subject of the investigations.
+The Naples public prosecutor's office has suspected three employees of Biotest Italia Srl., an Italian subsidiary of Biotest AG, of involvement in illegal pricing agreements for tender business in the Naples region.
+The proceedings were discontinued on 20 November 2020 without a